Gangga Negara: Beruas

 The first research into the Beruas kingdom was conducted by Colonel James Low in 1849 and a century later, by H. G. Quaritch Wales.
 According to the Museum and Antiquities Department, both researchers agreed that the Gangga Negara kingdom existed between 100 and 1000 CE but could not ascertain the exact site.
 For years, villagers had unearthed artefacts believed to be from the ancient kingdoms, most of which are at present displayed at the Beruas Museum.
 Artefacts on display include a 128 kg cannon, swords, kris, coins, tin ingots, pottery from the Ming dynasty and various eras, and large jars.
 They can be dated back to the 5th and 6th century.
 Through these artefacts, it has been postulated that Pengkalan (Ipoh), Kinta Valley, Tanjung Rambutan, Bidor and Sungai Siput were part of the kingdom.
-Artifacts also suggest that the kingdom's centre might have shifted several times.
+Artefacts also suggest that the kingdom's centre might have shifted several times.
 Gangga Negara was renamed to Beruas after the establishment of Islam there.